I Shall Not Want

 walk her home and say, Miss Hooker, may I

-have your hand in marriage, Baby
+have your hand in marriage, Baby, and she

 uses one hand to pull the other off